fxstein/GoProX/docs/feature-planning/USE_CASES.md

 - [ ] Can export geo location markers in standard formats
 - [ ] Can distinguish between regular media files and special geo location markers

+### **Use Case 28: Trip Reports and Content Generation**
+**Description**: Generate trip reports, blog articles, and content from collected media files and metadata with markdown annotations and website integration.

+**Requirements**:
+- Support markdown annotations for trips and locations that can be leveraged in content creation
+- Generate trip reports with integrated media files, GPS tracks, and metadata
+- Create blog articles with embedded media and location information
+- Support content generation for photo and video production workflows
+- Generate trip logs for website integration (e.g., Framer websites)
+- Pull select media files into generated content based on criteria (best photos, key moments, etc.)
+- Include geo location data, timestamps, and device information in generated content
+- Support templates for different content types (trip reports, blog posts, social media)
+- Enable automatic content generation with manual review and editing capabilities
+- Export content in multiple formats (Markdown, HTML, PDF, JSON for API integration)
+- Include metadata summaries, statistics, and analytics in generated content
+- Support collaborative content creation with multiple contributors

+**Validation Criteria**:
+- [ ] Can create and edit markdown annotations for trips and locations
+- [ ] Can generate trip reports with integrated media, GPS tracks, and metadata
+- [ ] Can create blog articles with embedded media and location information
+- [ ] Can generate content for photo and video production workflows
+- [ ] Can create trip logs suitable for website integration (Framer, etc.)
+- [ ] Can select and pull specific media files into generated content
+- [ ] Can include geo location data, timestamps, and device information in content
+- [ ] Can use templates for different content types and formats
+- [ ] Can support both automatic and manual content generation workflows
+- [ ] Can export content in multiple formats (Markdown, HTML, PDF, JSON)
+- [ ] Can include metadata summaries and statistics in generated content
+- [ ] Can support collaborative content creation with multiple users

 ## Use Case Categories

 ### **Core Media Management (1-6)**